integratedv9/integratedv9/README.md

 - 👋 Hi, I’m @integratedv9
 - 👀 I’m interested in ...any issue
-- 🌱 I’m currently learning ... multiple tast
+- 🌱 I’m currently learning ... multiple tasks
 - 💞️ I’m looking to collaborate on ...any applicable
 - 📫 How to reach me ...Goal to promote in peace and joy
 - 😄 Pronouns: ...